xslizik/zkgra/week3/report03.md

 Possible improvements could include the addition of multithreading.
 It would also be beneficial to avoid creating the hashmap each time during brute-forcing, optimizing memory usage and execution speed.

 ### Bonus
-XOR, also known as XOR, can be easily used in encryption.
+XOP, also known as XOR, can be easily used in encryption.
 Let's take the plaintext `"Slizik"` and convert every letter to ASCII integers, then to binary.

 **Plaintext:**